 Task 2: Eat a falafel in The Marais

 A backslide from sophisticated French cuisine, but one of the best things you could possibly eat in Paris, and the trendy, multicultural pedestrian haunt of The Marais is the perfect place to find one.
 First you have to find the right place to buy it, and you won’t look far as the hustlers beg you to try their brand.

 The pita bread is hefty and feels like a football in your hand, an intense wad of garlic, salad, and falafels.
 You walk away with the falafel, but eating on the move is tricky, as this phonebook of condiments requires your full attention.
 I didn’t try one drunk or hungover yet, but i’m imagining an even more profound effect!

 Task 3: Find the ‘submarine’ metro station, Arts et Métiers

-I’ve written a word on Arts et Métiers station during my Paris Metro post here, the amazing steampunk submarine metro platform.
+I’ve written a word on Arts et Métiers station during my Paris Metro post here, (and a more detailed look as well!) about the amazing steampunk submarine metro platform.
 I love it, the colours, the theme, how it feels something more than just a station.
 Well done, decorators.

 Task 4: Photograph Shakespeare and Company bookstore

 There are two of these bookstores, one (in my photos below) is on the Left Bank, near Place Saint-Michel, opened in 1951.
 An older version existed in Odeon, opened in 1919 and was famed for attracting artisitic and literary genius, English speaking clientele such as Ernest Hemingway, F. Scott Fitzgerald, Gertrude Stein and Man Ray.
 Shakespeare And Company Bookstore is famous for its ‘tumbleweeds’; aspiring writers who for decades have slept in the bookstore in exchange for helping out in the store.